bmolnar91/workbook/module_web_with_python.md

 REST is a set of architectural principles, not a protocol or a standard.
 API developers can implement REST in a variety of ways.

 When a request is made via a RESTful API, it transfers a representation of the state of the resource to the requester.
-This information, or representation, is delivered in one of several formats via HTTP: JSON (Javascript Object Notation), HTML, XLT, or plain text.
+This information, or representation, is delivered in one of several formats via HTTP: JSON, HTML, XLT, or plain text.
 JSON is the most generally popular because, despite its name, it’s language agnostic, as well as readable by both humans and machines.

 In order for an API to be considered RESTful, it has to conform to these criteria: